MDAnalysis/UserGuide/doc/source/testing.rst

 All tests should pass: no **FAIL** or **ERROR** cases should be triggered; *SKIPPED* or *XFAIL* are ok.
 For anything that fails or gives an error, ask on the `mdnalysis-discussion`_ mailing list or raise an issue on the `Issue Tracker`_.

 We use the ``--disable-pytest-warnings`` when the whole testsuite is running, as pytest raises a lot of false positives when we warn users about missing topology attributes.
-When running single tests or only single modules, consider running the tests *with* warnings enabled (i.e. with ``pytest``).
+When running single tests or only single modules, consider running the tests *with* warnings enabled (i.e. without ``--disable-pytest-warnings``).
 This allows you to see if you trigger any un-caught deprecation warnings or other warnings in libraries we use.

 To run specific tests just specify the path to the test file: